Shannon-Lloyd/Microbe-Analylsis--Javascript-D3/README.md

 - [Contributing](#contributing)

 ## About
 Use the D3 library to connect to a url and read a json file.
-Use the D# library to access and update elements of a web page with data from the json file to create interactive elements on a web page.
+Use the D3 library to access and update elements of a web page with data from the json file to create interactive elements on a web page.

 ## Getting Started
 All necessary files are located in this belly-button-challenge repository.
 Data is retrieved from https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json